Use the ACL plugin with Consumer Groups in Kong Gateway

 -H "apikey:amal"

-With the API key dana
+With the API key dana, we can’t send DELETE requests:

 curl -X DELETE "$KONNECT_PROXY_URL/anything" \